Gjonaj, Prizren

+Etymology

+The village name Gjonaj derives from the Albanian name Gjon.

 History

+The village Gjonaj is first mentioned in 1348 in the chrysobull of Serbian Emperor Stefan Dušan, along with eight other Catholic Albanian villages in the Prizren area, these villages are known with the names Gjinovci (Gjinajt), Magjerci, Bjellogllavci (Kryebardhët), Flokovci (Flokajt), Crnça, Caparci (Çaparajt), Shpinadinci (Shpinajt) and Novaci.

 In the place where Gjonaj is today may have stood the town of Guri i Hasit.
-In the area in and around Gjonaj six Catholic Albanian villages were mentioned in the 1348 Stefan Dušan chrysobull.
 A church in Gjonaj is possibly one of the oldest Roman Catholic churches in Kosovo.
-Gjonaj may have been the birthplace of Andrea and Pjetër Bogdani.
+Gjonaj is considered to have been the birthplace of Andrea and Pjetër Bogdani.

+Culture

+The village is the place that hosts annually the Hasi Jehon Festival.
+The festival aims to preserve and promote the Albanian spiritual heritage through folk music, dances and popular games.